Studying abroad as part of your degree

 Where can I study?

-If you decide to take part in the American Exchange you can study at any of the following institutions:
+If you decide to take part in the North American Exchange you can study at any of the following institutions:

 The links will take you to the University website where you can find more information.
 It might be worth looking at their international pages and information on courses close to your area of study.